Cooper-Craft 4mm loco coal wagon

 Typically, these wagons would have been seen running from areas with loco sheds to sources of Welsh Steam Coal in South Wales.
 They lasted in use well into the BR period.

-Another N13, this one with transfers from HRMS.
+Another N13, this one with transfers from HMRS.
 Built by Mikkel Kjartan straight from the box.
-Corners rounded off with wet-and-dry paper.
+The corners have been rounded off with wet-and-dry paper.

 The kit is moulded in a plastic which is easy to work with, and cuts and glues very well.